soledad penadés

 /etc/apache2/sites-available

-Create a link to each definition in /etc/apache2/sites-enabled: ln -s /etc/apache2/sites-enabled/mysite.lnk /etc/apache2/sites-available/mysite
+Create a link to each definition in /etc/apache2/sites-enabled: bash ln -s /etc/apache2/sites-enabled/mysite.lnk /etc/apache2/sites-available/mysite

 start/stop/restart apache